Nicolas-vE/electroMICA/docs/index.rst

 Additionally, when using `electroMICA`, you should cite:

 - `micapipe` — Cruces, R. R., et al. (2022).
 Micapipe: a pipeline for multimodal neuroimaging and connectome analysis.
 NeuroImage, 119612.

+If you use HippUnfold, please cite

+- `hippunfold` — DeKraker, J., et al. (2022), Automated hippocampal unfolding for morphometry and subfield segmentation with HippUnfold. elife 11: e77945.

 See :ref:`algorithm` for detailed algorithmic references.